Roberto-Mameli/csv2mdText/README.md

 - *option -s*: is used to specify a different separator for the csv file other than the semicolon.
 The character specified with this option shall be enclosed by quotes (e.g. *-s "|"* for defining the pipe sign as separator)
 - *option -p*: used to specify a placeholder for the template file different from the default dollar sign (*"$"*).
 The character specified with this option shall be enclosed by quotes (e.g. *-s "%"* for using the percentage for placeholders)
 - *option -r*: optional argument that allows to specify a character other than the hash for comments in the CSV file.
 The character specified here shall be enclosed by quotes (e.g. *-r "!"* for using the exclamation mark for comments).
 - *option -c*: this option allows to define an optional markdown template for defining highest level chapter templates.
-This is better explained in the comments.
+This is better explained in the [./examples](./examples/README.md) directory.

 ## Second Command Layout
 This layout is useful when the CSV Input file contains a first row with column names.
-In this case, issuing the fiollowing command:
+In this case, issuing the following command:

 > csv2mdText -d <csv_input_file>